ccastro25/Configuring_osTicket_System/README.md

 ![add role](https://github.com/user-attachments/assets/ac717218-3ea3-40c5-a0a2-ad4ddeffa76f)

 ## Add New Department
+### Departments help you manage and route tickets efficiently by assigning them to the appropriate team or individual who specializes in that particular area
 1. Navigate to **Departments**.
 2. Click on **Add New Department**.
 3. Name the department **System Admin**.